MiriNajme/PM4Moodle/SETUP.md

 ### 2. Install Frontend Dependencies

-Open another PowerShell and navigate to the `frontend/` folder and run:
+Open another terminal or PowerShell and navigate to the `frontend/` folder and run:

 ```bash
 npm install --legacy-peer-deps